Toggle menu

 YesThe policy has two complaint stages.
 There is no informal complaint process.

-5.3A process with more than two stages is not acceptable under any circumstances as this will make the complaint process unduly long and delay access to the Ombudsman.YesFrom 18 March 2024, a two stage complaint process was introduced for the Council's landlord services.
-Prior to this the three stage process in place across other council services applied to the landlord service.
+5.3A process with more than two stages is not acceptable under any circumstances as this will make the complaint process unduly long and delay access to the Ombudsman.YesThe Council has a single policy for all services with two stages.

 5.4